TodePond/TodePondDotCom/sky/slashes/readme.md

 About a year ago, I wrote about the [dashes](https://www.todepond.com/wikiblogarden/scrappy-fiddles/sharing/normalising/handwriting) that I use— write with on my— that you're reading right now.

-The idea is that I don't delete previous— things that I've—
+The idea is that I don't delete previous words— things that I've—

 By adopting dashes, it means that I don't have to delete anything in my editing— writing process.
 You can see a recording of how I wrote my blog post.
 You can see where I deleted something or changed something because there's a dash there.
 It doesn't mean I didn't go back and edit any part of the post.
 But if I do edit, then I still don't delete.
 I write a dash instead, and then I write something else.